Suprasellar cistern lipomas are uncommon, usually incidental findings, with characteristic imaging features and a very limited differential diagnosis.

 Suprasellar lipomas appear as small fat density regions in the suprasellar cistern, with matching negative density measurements (-30 to -100 HU).
 No calcification is present.

-MRI is the modality of choice for assessing these lesions as not only does it have exquisite sensitivity and specificity for the detection and characterisation of fatty lesions (provided fat saturated sequences are performed), but it is also able to demonstrate local anatomy.
+MRI is the modality of choice for assessing these lesions as not only does it have exquisite sensitivity and specificity for the detection and characterization of fatty lesions (provided fat saturated sequences are performed), but it is also able to demonstrate local anatomy.

 The sine qua non of intracranial lipomas is a nodule tissue which follows fat on all sequences including fat suppressed sequences, and does not demonstrate solid enhancing components 1-2.